 Beginning to end, this process is a joy.
 I begin with a general sketch directly on the substrate.
 As I hand-cut and place the tesserae, the image begins to take shape.
-I strive to approach each piece loosely, trusting that everything has its place and will fall into place.
-My focus is on cutting the glass into shapes that will fit together to create flow and movement... much like the brushstroke does for a painter.
 Next, tesserae are adhered to the substrate.
 The final stage of grouting unites the entire piece.
 I find much symbolism in this art form.
-The whole is greater than the sum of its parts, I was taught in Sociology 101.
-And so I find it interesting how the breaking and re-piecing of glass resembles the healing and growth process in life.
+The whole is greater than the sum of its parts.
+It is not lost on me how the breaking and re-piecing of glass in mosaic work resembles the growth and healing process in life.
 Strong at the broken places.

 What do I use for tesserae?
-Primarily exquisite art glass made by Uroboros, Bullseye, and Kokomo.
-I also include stone tile, hand-built pottery, mirror, wire-wrapped found objects.
-Copper foiling techniques are used to preserve and incorporate my watercolor paintings, journal writings, and treasures from nature.
+Primarily the exquisite art glass made by Uroboros, Bullseye, Kokomo, Freemont and Chicago Art Glass.
+I also include stone tile, hand-built pottery, mirror, wire, found objects.
+Copper foiling techniques are occasionally used to preserve and incorporate my watercolor paintings, journal writings, and treasures from nature.

 Recent Student Masterpieces